timmaffett/xcodefluttercolordebugging/README.md

 Users appreciate release notes as you update your extension.

-### 1.0.0
+### 1.0.0 - 1.0.2

-Initial release of XCode Flutter Color Debugging
+Initial releases of XCode Flutter Color Debugging